 – Improve Cultural Care

 Before you learn how to treat rust fungus on plants, you must improve the plant’s cultural conditions.
 Otherwise, all your efforts will go to waste.
-All fungi thrive under dark, moist and humid conditions.
+All fungi thrive under dark, moist, and humid conditions.

-Keep your precious monsetras in a room that is lit brightly with plenty of light received indirectly.
+Keep your precious monsteras in a room that is lit brightly with plenty of light received indirectly.
 Make sure this room is also well-ventilated.
 Pruning the plants regularly also helps in improving the circulation of air around all parts of the plant.

 Water only when the top one to two inches of the soil dries up.
 Even then, make sure that extra water drains out without any impediment.
 Maintain high humidity but don’t mist the plant late in the day.